Lumunix/IntelliJ-IDEA-Docker/README.md

 socat TCP-LISTEN:6000,reuseaddr,fork UNIX-CLIENT:\"$DISPLAY\"
 ```

-8. Using Terminal, navigate to the **/macOs** folder, run this command, you will get a inet ip address, add the IP address to the **.env** file as follows.
+8. Using Terminal, navigate to the **<Repo Directory>/macOs** folder, run this command, you will get a inet ip address, add the IP address to the **.env** file as follows.
 ```
 ifconfig | grep "inet " | grep -v 127.0.0.1 | cut -d\  -f2
 ```